Skip to main content

 Show answer

-Eye too short or cornea too flat; light would focus behind the retina.
-Near objects are blurred.
+Eye too short or cornea too flat - too little power, so light would focus behind the retina and near objects blur.

 What is astigmatism?